-In addition there are a few other activities to try out such as Tai Chi, Parkour and mountain boarding for kids.
-In conclusion, to celebrate the end of the Festival, there is a good old fashioned Twmpath.
+In addition, there are a few other activities to try out such as Tai Chi, Parkour and mountain boarding for kids.
+In conclusion, to celebrate the end of the Festival, there is a good old-fashioned Twmpath.

 Help or join the Gower Walking Festival team

 The Gower Walking Festival is a not for profit organisation run entirely by volunteers.
 The funds raised pay for the annual festival brochure, posters, flyers and website.
 Without volunteers there would be no festival, so we hope that as you enjoy your walk or activity you may wish to consider joining us.
-We are always looking for people to help so If you would like to find out more please get in touch via the Gower Walking Festivals website, their Facebook page or send then an email.
+We are always looking for people to help so If you would like to find out more please get in touch via the Gower Walking Festivals website, their Facebook page or send them an email.